SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.2.md

 By adding a data field of type ‘ServiceInstance’ to a shape, it is possible to have the connectivity chain of a service instance drawn automatically in Visual Overview.

-When configuring such a shape, from now on, you can use the *CollapseEmptyRowsAnd<br>Columns* option to automatically collapse all empty rows and columns in the connectivity chain.
+When configuring such a shape, from now on, you can use the *CollapseEmptyRowsAndColumns* option to automatically collapse all empty rows and columns in the connectivity chain.

 Example: